Assistant professor Video Understanding

 - Vacancy number

 By 2022 there will be 45 billion cameras in the world, many of them tiny, connected and live streaming 24/7.
 Self-driving cars, drones and service robots are just three manifestations.
 The cameras may even capture video data beyond the visual spectrum.
-The embedded systems in which these cameras are integrated, come with CPU, GPU and DSP processors powerful enough to run video understanding algorithms founded on computer vision and deep learning.
+The embedded systems in which these cameras are integrated, come processors powerful enough to run video understanding algorithms founded on computer vision and deep learning.
 This is an invitation to move away from traditional video understanding domains, like broadcast news, television archives and social media.
 And, instead, emphasize hitherto non-mainstream video domains like surveillance, healthcare and robotics where viewpoints are new, labeled examples are scarce and real-time spatiotemporal understanding is crucial.
 All these developments open up exciting research avenues for video understanding.

 The tenure tracker is expected to acquire his/her own independent funding from sources such as the national funding agency NWO (e.g. VIDI), EU funding via H2020 (e.g. ERC starting grant) and industry.